 Establish and maintain effective working relationships with Trustees of the College and members of the college and local community

-Develop, implement, and evaluate the development strategic planning process, work closely with the President to present development plans to key partners and Trustees that are well researched and support the strategic plan for the College.
+Create, implement, and evaluate the development strategic planning process; work closely with the President to present development plans to key partners and Trustees that are well researched and support the strategic plan for the College.

 Conduct research to identify the goals, net worth, history of charitable donations, or other data related to potential donors or general donor markets.

-Lead and work in partnership with key members of the staff for all fundraising and stewardship events for the College.
+Lead and support key members of the staff in all fundraising and stewardship events for the College.

-Bachelor’s degree required, with 3 years relevant experience in advancement, fundraising, development or related work.
-Signiﬁcant successes in the ﬁeld of development, management or related business is preferred.
+Bachelor’s degree required, with 5-7 years of relevant experience in advancement, fundraising, development, or related work.
+Signiﬁcant successes in the ﬁeld of development, management, or related business preferred.

 Possess highly developed and keen strategic writing, proofreading, and editing skills as well as excellent skills in utilizing databases.

 Understand and appreciate the value of an art and design education and the roles creatives offer society.
 Understand, appreciate, and thrive within the dynamics of a small college experience.